Copernicus Publications

 Copernicus Publications (also: Copernicus GmbH) is a publisher of scientific literature based in Göttingen, Germany.
 Founded in 1994, Copernicus Publications currently publishes 28 peer-reviewed open access scientific journals and other publications on behalf of the European Geosciences Union.

 Copernicus Publications is part of the open-access publishing movement.
 Initially, the CC BY-NC was used.
 In 2007, they switched to the CC BY attribution license.
 Copernicus Publications has been described as the largest open access publisher in the Geo- and Earth system sciences, and it is known as one of the first publishers to embrace public peer review.

-In 2014, one of their journals was terminated under allegations of nepotistic reviewing and malpractice; see Pattern Recognition in Physics#History for details.
+In 2014, after less than a year of publication, Copernius terminated publication of the Pattern Recognition in Physics journal, following allegations of nepotistic reviewing and malpractice; see Pattern Recognition in Physics#History for details.

+Publications and open access models

+The table below lists the publications produced by Copernicus.
+Approach to open access varies by publication so this detail is also included.